Kentucky Residency Requirements

-The state of Kentucky has unique residency requirements for people who wish to terminate their marriage.
-You must meet these state-specific requirements prior to filing with your local county court.
-The Kentucky residency requirements are as follows:
+The state of Kentucky has unique residency requirements for people who wish to file for divorce.
+You must meet these state-specific requirements prior to filing with

 Court may enter decree of dissolution or separation.

-member of the armed services, and that the residence or military presence has been maintained for 180 days next preceding the filing of the petition.
+(1) The Circuit Court shall enter a decree of dissolution of marriage if: (a) The court finds that one (1) of the parties, at the time the action was commenced, resided in this state, or was stationed in this state while a member of the armed services, and that the residence or military presence has been maintained for 180 days next preceding the filing of the petition.

 The Dissolution of Marriage is typically filed with in county in which the filing spouse lives.